SujanDevaraj/SnakeGame/README.md

 To Run the application

-1. Load the files into any IDE.
+1. Load the files into IDE.
 2. Open the SnakeGame.java which is in the srs.
 3. Run the file.